Nine top air traveler carry-on and personal item theft preventatives

 • Put an Apple AirTag or other tracker in every piece of luggage you bring on a trip.

-Due to the sheer size of the Apple “Find My” network and the comprehensive qualities of it, I believe that the Apple AirTag is the best luggage tracking tool available for any traveler.
-I recommend placing an AirTag in every piece of luggage you’re using for any journey, not just checked luggage, but carry-ons and personal items too.
+The Apple AirTag is the best luggage-tracking tool available for any traveler.
+I recommend placing an AirTag in every piece of luggage you’re using for any journey.
+But I also use air tags on carry-ons and personal items.
 I’ve been using them in my bags for years.

-Many air travelers have been following my advice and that of other travel writers to make their checked luggage stand out from everyone else’s to make identification at the carousel easier and prevent theft.
+Make checked luggage stand out from everyone else’s.
+It makes identification at the carousel easier and prevents theft.
 The same is true for carry-on luggage and personal items.
-In particular, just like checked bags, many carry-on bags look just like the carry-on’s of others.
+Just like checked bags, many carry-ons look like others’.

-I put a colored ID tag on each handle of my carry-on and in two places on my backpack which is my personal item.
-I also tie a colorful ribbon on each handle of my carry-on and on my back-pack.
-We all need to make the appearance of our carry-ons and personal items unique and stand-out for easy identification.
-Since I stow my roller carry-on with the top handle sticking out when the overhead bin door is open, that’s where I place a large colored, embroidered tag with my name on it to set it apart from everyone else’s carry-on.
+I put a colored ID tag on each handle of my carry-on.
+The ribbons are doubled on my backpack, which is my personal item.
+I also tie a colorful ribbon on each handle of my carry-on and on my backpack.
+You should make the appearance of our carry-on items stand out for easy identification.
+Stow your roller carry-on with the top handle sticking out.
+I place a large colored, embroidered tag with my name on it to set it apart from everyone else’s carry-on.

 Where you stow your carry-on and personal item matters.

-The closer your bag is stowed in proximity to your seat the better, so you can keep an eye on it to prevent in-flight pilfering and bag theft at your destination airport.
+The closer your bag is stowed in proximity to your seat the better.
+You can keep an eye on it to prevent in-flight pilfering and bag theft.

 • Stow your personal item under the seat in front of you.

-If you have valuables and breakables with you, and you’ve packed them in your personal item, be sure to keep your personal item with you, stowed under the seat in front of you for take-off and landing.
-It will take away from your leg room at those times, but you can move it back, under your legs during the flight to give you max legroom.
+If you have valuables and breakables with you, and you have packed them in your personal item, be sure to keep it with you.
+Stow it under the seat in front of you for take-off and landing.
+It will take away from your legroom at those times, but you can move it back under your legs during the flight to give you max legroom.

 Keep your essentials with you at all times during the flight.
-Keep your wallet, cash, passport and other identification with you at all times, even when you head to the lavatory.
+Keep your wallet, cash, passport, and other identification with you.
+Even when you head to the lavatory, take it.

-While these prevention rules aren’t fool-proof, they can go a long way to help you prevent the in-flight theft of your personal belongings.
+These prevention rules aren’t fool-proof, but they can go a long way to help you prevent the in-flight theft of your personal belongings.
 I’ve been using them for years.